Can You Get a DUI on a Bike in Minnesota?

 Under Minnesota law, you cannot be charged with Driving Under the Influence (DUI) while operating a bicycle.
 A DUI applies only to motor vehicles as defined by Minnesota Statutes Section 169A.03.
 The law defines a motor vehicle as “any self-propelled vehicle” or one powered by electric means, such as motorboats or trolleys.
 Since a bicycle is powered solely by human effort, it does not fall under the legal definition of a motor vehicle, exempting cyclists from DUI charges.

 However, this does not mean that riding a bicycle while intoxicated is without potential legal or safety consequences.
 Cyclists could still face other legal issues or endanger themselves and others.
+The simplest way to avoid a DUI while biking is to never ride a bike when impaired.

 That does not mean you can ride a bicycle on a public street while intoxicated without any potential consequences.
 If you face an arrest for an alcohol-related incident, let a Minneapolis DWI defense lawyer at Gerald Miller assist you in developing a winning defense.
+Arranging for a sober ride home is the best practice after drinking to avoid any legal or safety issues.

 The Definition of a Vehicle in DUI Cases

 While DWI offenses can involve a wide range of fact patterns, a prosecutor must establish certain elements in any of these cases in order to obtain a conviction.
 In addition to establishing that a defendant in a DWI was intoxicated, the state must also show that they were operating or in actual physical control of a motor vehicle.
 It is the definition of a motor vehicle under state law that excludes a cyclist from possible DWI charges.
+The blood alcohol concentration (BAC) limit for DUI is typically 0.08% across many states including Georgia and California.

 The definition of “motor vehicle” is found at Minnesota Statutes Section 169A.03.
 According to the statute, the term is defined as: